CLOSE X

 Another Thing to Do In Lugano – Head for Higher Ground

 Leaving the piazza, I turned the corner and was shocked to see more Gabbani shops down the street.
-I headed in their direction, but first paused outside a small grocery store.
+I headed in their direction but first paused outside a small grocery store.

-Wanting to view the city from a higher vantage point, I took the funicolare back up to the train station, where I had arrived the previous day.
+Wanting to view the city from a higher vantage point, I took the funicolare back to the train station, where I had arrived the previous day.
 Yesterday, however, I was more interested in finding a taxi than enjoying the view.
 Now, however, I paused and took it all in.

 a couple standing in an ornate church